 Gilead has sought Consent from Reportable Recipients as required by local Data Privacy legislation for individual disclosure of their ToVs in the EFPIA Report.
-Such Consent has been obtained either on an engagement-by-engagement basis, or by reporting period, based on Gilead Affiliate business processes.
+Such Consent has been obtained on an engagement-by-engagement basis.

 Gilead does not permit "cherry-picking": either all ToVs made to a Reportable Recipient in a reporting period are disclosed individually, or they are disclosed in aggregate.